 In 2016 and through subsequent amendments, the FASB issued new accounting guidance for reporting leases, which requires an entity that is a lessee to classify leases as either finance or operating and to recognize a lease liability and a right-of-use asset for all leases that have a term of greater than 12 months.
 Leases of 12 months or less will be accounted for similar to existing guidance for operating leases.
-The new standard will be effective for annual reporting periods beginning with October 2022 with early adoption permitted, and must be applied using a modified retrospective approach.
-The Organization is currently evaluating the impact of adopting this standard on its financial statements and does not expect to adopt the new guidance earlier than required.
+The new standard will be effective for annual reporting periods beginning with October 1, 2022.
+The Organization is currently evaluating the impact of adopting this standard on its financial statements.